indiansummer1022/Cubstart/README.md

-Just for own use.
+Cubstart 22s code just for own use.
 No guarantee of accuracy.